PROGRAMME INFORMATION

 Entry Requirements

-To be admitted to the Master’s programme Industrial Wood Supply Management, the following criteria must be met:
+To be admitted to the Master’s Programme in Industrial Wood Supply Management (120 credits), the following criteria must be met:

-general entry requirements: first-cycle qualification comprising at least 180 credits or a corresponding qualification from abroad.
+general entry requirements: first-cycle (Bachelor’s) qualification comprising a minimum 180 credits or equivalent degree from a higher education institution abroad

 15 credits within forest technology, wood science/wood technology, or equivalent